What Is a Plant-Based Diet? Benefits and Foods to Eat

 A whole-food plant-based (WFPB) diet is similar to a vegan diet in that both ways of eating avoid meat, dairy, and eggs.
 However, WFPB takes it to a further level of eating closer to the plant.

-WHOLE GRAINS – This group includes brown rice, millet, oats, barley, corn, bulgur, and all products made from whole grains including bread, cereals, pasta, and more.
-Whole grains are filling but have very little fat.
-In countries where whole grains are staples, such as rural Asia, diabetes, heart disease, and certain cancers, are much less common than in the States and Europe.
+• WHOLE GRAINS – This category encompasses brown rice, millet, oats, barley, corn, bulgur, and all products made from whole grains, such as bread, cereals, and pasta.
+Whole grains are not only satisfying but also low in fat.
+In regions where whole grains are dietary staples, like rural Asia, there are notably lower rates of diabetes, heart disease, and certain cancers compared to the United States and Europe.

-VEGETABLES – These foods are loaded with vitamins and minerals, are very low in fat, and like all plant foods, have no cholesterol at all.
+• VEGETABLES – These foods are packed with vitamins and minerals, extremely low in fat, and, like all plant-based foods, contain no cholesterol whatsoever.

 This also means avoiding heavily processed foods that contain added sugars or artificial sweeteners.
 Also to be avoided are highly refined grains such as white bread that have been stripped of most nutritional value.